AlpacaKeep

 A simple direct fecal smear-the kind your local small-animal vet runs for a dog-is useless for herd management because it only provides a binary positive/negative result.
 [6] You need to know the exact pathological load.
 You must request a Quantitative Double-Centrifugation Fecal Flotation to get an exact Eggs Per Gram (EPG) metric.
 [12]

-- The 90% Efficacy Test: The American Association of Small Ruminant Practitioners (AASRP) recommends re-testing the exact same treated animals 10 to 14 days after administering your dewormer.
-[3] If the egg count hasn't dropped by at least 90%, the target parasite has developed genetic resistance, and your chemical protocol has officially failed.
+• The 95% Efficacy Test (FECRT): The American Association of Small Ruminant Practitioners (AASRP) and WAAVP recommend re-testing the exact same treated animals 10 to 14 days after dosing.
+[3] If the egg count hasn't dropped by at least 95%, the drug is failing and resistance is developing on your farm.
+Switch drug class and re-test.
 [3]

 Stop Doing the Math By Hand